 Scores of photos including what Little Charlie really looked like at the time he disappeared

 May 1932 forensic report issued by the premier medical lab now known as Bristol Myers Squibb

-Modern forensic analysis by a renowned pathologist published here for the first time
+Modern analysis by renowned pathologist who helped nab Golden State Killer published here for the first time

 60+ pages of detailed end notes for armchair detectives and curious readers